AdityaBahl/Pan-Card-Image-Tampering-Detection-Flask-App/README.md

 Step to run application:

-1. Step 1: Create the copy of the project.
+1. Create the copy of the project.
-2. Step 2: Open command prompt and change your current path to folder where you can find 'app.py' file.
+2. Open command prompt and change your current path to folder where you can find 'app.py' file.
-3. Step 3: Create environment by command given below- conda create -name <environment name>
+3. Create environment by command given below- conda create -name <environment name>
-4. Step 4: Activate environment by command as follows- conda activate <environment name>
+4. Activate environment by command as follows- conda activate <environment name>
-5. Step 5: Use command below to install required dependencies- python -m pip install -r requirements.txt
+5. Use command below to install required dependencies- python -m pip install -r requirements.txt
-6. Step 6: Run application by command;
+6. Run application by command;
    python app.py
    You will get url copy it and paste in browser.
-7. Step 7: You have sample_data folder where you can get images to test.
+7. You have sample_data folder where you can get images to test.

-## Why Wordle?
+## Why Pancard Image Tampering Detection Flask App?

 **Wordle** is a web-based game that uses APIs (Application Programming Interfaces) and Node.js to provide users with a fun and interactive experience.
 APIs allow Wordle to access and retrieve data from external sources, such as a dictionary or thesaurus, and use that data to generate the words and challenges that players must solve.
 Node.js, a JavaScript runtime built on Chrome's V8 JavaScript engine, is used to execute the game's code and handle its server-side logic.
 By using APIs and Node.js, Wordle is able to provide a seamless and dynamic gaming experience for players.